Human Resources

 If you’re looking to start or develop your career in the human resources and learning and development sectors, you’ve probably heard about CIPD (Chartered Institute of Personnel and Development) qualifications.

 CIPD qualifications are the gold standard in the industry – they can prove to an employer that you have the high standard of knowledge and skills that they expect in a top candidate.
+But how do you become CIPD qualified in the first place?
+Here's an easy 3 step guide to getting CIPD qualified:

 There are a lot of CIPD qualifications that you can choose from, reflecting the wide range of roles that are available in the HR and L&D sectors.
+The exact course that is best suited to you will depend on a range of factors like:

-• The specialism (and career) that you’re interested in pursuing
+- The career you’re interested in pursuing

-• Your existing skills and experience
+- Your existing skills and experience

-• Your professional interests and talent
+- Your professional interests and talent

 There are a wide variety of CIPD courses available so you’ll be able to find one that matches your career development plans.
 Compare the qualifications that are available and think about how each one of these factors is relevant to it.
 This should help you gain a better idea of how suited you are to that qualification.